-Arctic fisheries working group (AFWG) over several years recognized the need to facilitate work toward accepted analytical assessment for Greenland halibut.
+Arctic fisheries working group (AFWG) over several years recognized the need to facilitate further work on analytical assessment for Greenland halibut.
 The assessment of the NEA Greenland halibut stock is uncertain due to age-reading problems and lack of contrast in the data.
 The Inter Benchmark Process on Greenland Halibut in ICES areas I and II (IBPHALI) was set up to follow up the benchmark process for this stock and was completed by correspondence in August 2015.
-A Gadget model (age-length-structured, tuned only on length data) is used for assessment of this stock, without use of age data since there still are disagreements on age reading methodology.
+A Gadget model (age-length-structured, tuned only on length data) is used for assessment of this stock.

 In June 2017 ICES provided catch advice for Greenland halibut for 2018 and 2019.
-During this period, further work is needed to monitor and revise what is a new assessment methodology, and establish reference points, harvest control rules and a methodology for estimation of appropriate fishing mortality level.
+Further work is needed to monitor and revise what is a new assessment methodology, and establish reference points, harvest control rules and a methodology for estimation of appropriate fishing mortality level.
 Such work will demand both extension of the Gadget model back to the early 1980s as well as using additional biomass models to explore in particular the effect of high catches in the 1960s and 1970s.
-Effort and catch data from the 1960s-1980s necessary for this work should be made available by both countries during the first half of 2018.
+Effort and catch data from the 1960s-1980s necessary for this work should be made available by both countries as soon as possible.

-In the report from the ICES Inter Benchmark Process on Greenland Halibut in ICES areas I and II (IBPHALI-2015) it is stated that "Work should continue on trying to obtain an agreed ageing methodology for this stock.
+In the report from the ICES Inter Benchmark Process on Greenland Halibut in ICES areas I and II (IBPHALI-2015) recognized the need for ageing methodology for this stock.
 The lack of age data in the model has had limited impact on the assessed biomass, but does negatively impact on modeling recruitment (and hence the ability to produce forecasts).
-This issue will be discussed further at the March meeting.
+In 2016 the second ICES workshop on age reading of Greenland halibut (WKARGH2) gave ten recommendations on how to implement age readings to assessment, number one being: "While it is recognized that some ageing issues remain to be resolved, the WKARGH2 recommends that either the frozen whole right otolith or thin-section method can be used to provide age estimates for stock assessments".
+Effort is presently being made in Norway to increase amount of age data for the NEA Greenland halibut stock using one of these new age reading methods.